insaid2018/AI-Certification-Quiz-Data/News data/README.md

-To import data into python

-Click on news.csv

-A new webpage will open with option

-'Raw'

-or

-'Download'

-Download the new.zip file and extract using softwar like 7zip or winrar.
-Copy the url and paste it in pd.read_csv('url').
+Download the news.zip file and extract it using softwares like 7zip or Winrar.

+Use pandas read_csv() function to read the news.csv file.